Cheatsheet-lang/JavaScript/README.md

 ## Loops

 Loops are used to perform a set of operations multiple times.
 There are three types of loops in JS.
-The syntax of loops is similar to other compile time programming languages.
+The syntax of loops is similar to other compile-time programming languages.

 **For Loop**
 ```javascript